austinmetcalf/Code-quiz-API/README.md

 # Code Quiz API

 ## Project Description
-The purpose of this project is to create a working password generator.
-The project is intended to demonstrate efficient Javascript behind the generator and meet password criteria.
-If criteria is not met, appropriate alerts are given to correct user.
-Lines 37-39 of the Javascript code are borrowed from Stack overflow.
-It was necessary to borrow that as the randomization of characters exceeded my own coding knowledge.
+The purpose of this project is to create a timed quiz with coding questions.
+If questions are answered correctly, the quiz will advance.
+If questions are not answered correctly, time is deducted, and you must try again.
+The quiz is directed to the end page when timer reaches zero or all questions are answered, whichever comes first.
+You may then enter your initials and the score page will pull that information from local storage.
+In its entirety there are several pages of HTML, CSS, and JS assembled by me.
+Several snippets of code, however, were borrowed from W3schools and stack overflow.

 ## Technologies
 HTML, CSS, Javascript.